 Carmarthenshire's county town is a place of legend and ancient provenance, but it's not the kind of place you'll feel inclined to linger in.
 It's a handy transport and shopping hub, but there's not a lot to see.
-The Romans built a town here, complete with a fort and amphitheatre.
-A couple of solid walls and a few crumbling towers are all that remains of Carmarthen's Norman castle, which was largely destroyed in the Civil War.
+The Romans built a town here, complete with a fort and amphitheatre, and a castle followed in 1106, courtesy of Henry I.

 Most intriguingly, Carmarthen is reputed to be the birthplace of the most famous wizard of them all (no, not Harry Potter) – Myrddin of the Arthurian legends, better known in English as Merlin.
-An oak tree planted in 1660 for Charles II's coronation came to be called 'Merlin's Tree' and was linked to a prophecy that its death would mean curtains for the town.
+An oak tree planted in 1659 for Charles II's coronation came to be called 'Merlin's Tree' and was linked to a prophecy that its death would mean curtains for the town.
 The tree died in the 1970s and the town, while a little down at heel, is still standing.
-Pieces of the tree are kept under glass at the Carmarthenshire County Museum.